Date

 COACHING FOR THE NEXT GENERATION OF BANK LEADERS

-The International Bank Leadership Programme was developed by The Banking Academy over several years to demands from banks that want to scale their promising executives and even board members in order to respond to new challenges as they arise.
+The International Bank Leadership Programme developed by The Banking Academy responds to the demand from banks seeking to elevate the leadership of their promising executives and board members to respond to new challenges.

-The programme features intense learning with deep content, but more importantly, mentorship from a faculty of practitioners and industry thought leaders.
-The year long programme is structured around a weeklong in-campus training, followed by tactical sessions conducted online and a one-year membership access to new content and discussions as they develop, supporting both technical as well as leadership skills of participants.
+This programme offers rigorous content-rich learning alongside mentorship from experienced practitioners and industry thought leaders.
+The year-long programme begins with an intensive week of in-campus training, followed by online tactical sessions and a year’s access to ongoing content and discussions.
+This structure is designed to enhance both the technical and leadership skills of participants.

 This programme is designed for